 Graduates of this certificate program know how to code healthcare data using ICD and CPT coding principles, and understand how these skills contribute to other areas in the healthcare facility.
 Students know how to navigate a health record and abstract information necessary to correctly code the medical information.
-They know medical terminology, anatomy, pathology and the effective use of medical coding software available.
-They value the ability to effectively communicate, ethical and professional behavior in the workplace and the confidentiality of patient information.
+They know medical terminology, anatomy, pathology, and the effective use of medical coding software available.
+They value the ability to effectively communicate, ethical and professional behavior in the workplace, and the confidentiality of patient information.

-B080 B087 Reading and Writing Strategies Practical Math 4
+B080 Reading and Writing Strategies 4

+B087 Practical Math 4

-GENERAL EDUCATION COURSES LOWER DIVISION
+GENERA L EDUCATION COURSES

+LOWER D IVISION

-al Sciences (Required course) Structure and Function of the Human Body 4
+ral Sciences (Required course) 4

+PHA 1500 Structure and Function of the Human Body
-MAJOR A AND CORE COURSES

 LOWER DI VISION

-CGS 1240 Computer Applications and 2
+CGS 1240 Computer Applications and Business Systems Concept s 3

-F242 Business Systems Concepts Career Development 3
+E242 Career Development 2

-Anatomy and Pharmacology for Coders 2 3 4
+HIM 1110 Anatomy and Pharmacology for Coders 3

-ICD-CM Coding 4
+HIM 1125 ICD-CM Coding 4

-ICD-PCS Coding 4
+HIM 1126C ICD-PCS Coding 4

-Ambulatory Care Coding 3
+HIM 1258C Ambulatory Care Coding 3

-Medical Insurance and Billing Health Information Law and Ethics 3 4
+HIM 2272C Medical Insurance and Billing 3

+HIM 2410 Health Information Law and Ethics 4

-Medical Coding Practicum 1
+HIM 2942 ICD-10 Coding Practicum 1

-Medical Terminology 4
+HSC 1531 Medical Terminology 4

 MEA 2203 Pathophysiology 5

+Total Certifi cate Credits

+General Edu ication Credits 4

-Total Certificate Credits General Education Credits Major and Core Credits 4 36
+Major and C ore Credits 36

 In addition to the courses listed, at designated points in their programs of study, students are required to complete with a passing grade a seminar course.
-Students must complete the Freshman Seminar as part of Certificate course requirements during the quarter in which they are scheduled for the E242 Career Development course.
+Students must complete the £185 Freshman Seminar as part of Certificate course requirements during the quarter in which they finish the Certificate course requirements, generally it is scheduled in the same quarter as the E242 Career Development course.

-In addition to meeting all other admissions requirements, applicants to this program must successfully complete and pass a criminal background check.
+In addition to meeting all other admissions requirements, applicants to this program must successfully complete and pass a criminal background check...